tommyrharper/algorand-midterm/blockchain-structure.md

 ### Network Communication

-All messages in Algorand are encoded using MessagePack a binary serialization format that allows exchanges in languages like JSON.
+All messages in Algorand are encoded using MessagePack, a binary serialization format that allows exchanges in languages like JSON.

 The network operates in a mesh network using WebSockets over HTTP (TCP).